shawngib/project-stig/readme.md

 The purpose of this project to test the ability to automate STIG compliance and reporting using Azure services.

 ## STIG Automation POC Primary Goals
-- Microsoft 1st party services
+- Microsoft Azure 1st party services
 - Some level of ongoing reporting
 - As hands free as possible
 - Some level of ongoing maintenance